Java Swing with GitHub Codespace

 Due to the limitation imposed by repl.it, I had to find another alternative for creating a web interface for developing Java Swing applications.
 Through my research and experimentation, I was able to get Java Swing (Graphics) working.
 As a computer science teacher, this became an important resource for my students, especially those needing a web interface for writing such a program.
 I hope this resource serves you well.

-This technique involves connecting a GitHub codespace to have a graphical output via an output port designated for graphics.
-Integrations include Java, VNC via Desktop lite, and a x11 Docker called OpenBox.
+This technique involves connecting a GitHub codespace to have a graphical output via port designated for graphics.
+Add-ons include Java, VNC via Desktop lite, and a x11 Docker called OpenBox.

 Get a GitHub account if you haven't already.
 Create a repository for this after logging in.
 Create or upload at least one file in there (e.g Runner.java).
 Commit the changes.